12/09/15 11:11

 If you still don't hear back after a week, send a similar note to the hiring manager.

-By the way, the most important thing you should be doing while waiting is to keep on interviewing with other companies.
-If you want to negotiate a higher salary, the very best thing you can do for yourself is to get multiple offers.
+negotiate a higher salary, the very best thing you can do for yourself is to get multiple offers.

-The only way to get multiple offers at the same time is to apply to multiple companies at the same time.
+multiple companies at the same time.
 You ideally want to set up back-to-back interviews 3-4 days in a row.

-This is so important, I need to repeat it again: Do not stop applying and interviewing until you get a written offer you want!
+Do not stop applying and interviewing until you get a written offer you want!

 Verbal promises aren't worth much.
 Don't “wait to see" what your favorite company comes back with.
 They may end up disappointing you.
 Sometimes, your second or third favorite company may turn out to be better than you figured, and even give you a higher offer.